ashepherd/film-journal/_drafts/xmas/2023/2023-12-05-2023-xmas-challenge-animation.md

 ## The Gist

+{% include pullquote.html quote="Of all the Charlie Browns in the world, you're the Charlie Brownest! - Linus" %}

 <div style="text-align: center">
   Yesterday, I snagged a copy of He-Man and She-Ra: A Christmas Special expecting it was going to be my pick for favorite animated classic - but, it was TERRIBLE.
 I couldn't past 5min of it.
 I guess this points to the fact that I don't really have a favorite animated movie.